Amiens: Housing

 The identity of the city is strongly marked by the specificity of its housing stock, consisting in a large proportion of detached houses, semi-detached, single or bourgeois: the amiénoises.
 These traditional houses in the suburbs, in brick, were intrinsically linked to the expansion of the city during and after the Industrial Revolution.

 The amiénoise simple includes a window on the ground floor and floors for attic and basement.
 It is built on a plot of a few metres wide but is very deep, and includes a garden, forming hearts with green islets and sparse areas.
 The amiénoise double has two windows at each level.
 The grandes amiénoises and townhouses rise to at least two floors with large rooms.
 They can have a gate opening onto a paved courtyard.

 The official buildings or mansions regularly use brick façades on a sandstone base, decorated by stone window and door frames.

-The Chanoines quarter has stone façades exclusively.
+The Chanoines neighborhood has stone façades exclusively.